 Better care, supported by research

-Research is showing that Patient-Centered Medical Homes like Ohio State are achieving powerful results in the lives of patients.
-Patients report having increased access to care, and fewer disparities in care for people with lower incomes.
-Empire Blue Cross of New York showed that NCQA-designated Patient-Centered Medical Homes have higher quality and lower cost than standard primary care locations.
-Colorado found $2-4 in savings for every $1 spent, and other states are seeing similar benefits.
+Research is showing that Patient-Centered Medical Homes like Ohio State's are achieving powerful results in the lives of patients.
+Patients report having increased access to care, as well as fewer disparities in care for people with lower incomes.
+Empire Blue Cross of New York showed that NCQA-designated Patient-Centered Medical Homes have higher quality and lower costs than standard primary care locations.
+Colorado found $2 to $4 in savings for every $1 spent, and other states are seeing similar benefits.

 To learn more about the National Committee for Quality Assurance and its criteria for Patient-Centered Medical Home designations, visit ncqa.org.
 To schedule an appointment with a primary care doctor at Ohio State, visit our Primary Care section.